287121/Projects/Calculator/README.md

 - The core ImGui source files and backends.
 - A sample calculator application that utilizes ImGui for its GUI.
 - Project files for building the application on Windows (Visual Studio project files are provided in the `calculator` directory).
+- Utility scripts to manage Windows Defender exclusions for the project directory.

 ## Disclaimer